think forward

 Life on Earth is one big extended family!
 Every human being is related genealogically not just to all other humans, but to all other living things.
 And not only organisms living today, but to everything that has ever lived.

-Unlike animals, the newborn doesn’t recognize mother’s face, voice, or feel fear, nor do they understand dangers.
-This difference can be explained by the anatomy of the brain and the embryo’s developmental history.
-These science shows that a baby’s brain is far from being as developed at the time of birth as an animal’s brain.
-Out of the vast number of nerve cells, only a very few are fully developed when a child is born.
-The majority are underdeveloped and incapable of functioning.
+Unlike animals, a newborn doesn’t recognize a mother’s face or voice, or feel fear.
+A baby’s brain is far less developed at birth than an animal’s.
+Out of the vast number of nerve cells, very few are fully developed when a child is born.
+The majority are underdeveloped and not yet functioning.
+So here we are — brand new on a very old planet, carrying ancient hardware in a modern skull.
+How exactly is this thing wired?

 How are we wired?